 A clothes dryer uses a lot of power.
 And if you are trying to reduce your power bills, the obvious answer is to use your dryer less often.
 But while that’s good advice while the sun is shining and the wind is blowing, it’s not always that simple.
 New Zealand doesn’t get its famous lush, green landscapes from having sun all year round.
-The winter months can be a pretty tough ride, and feature weeks of continued wet.
+The winter months can be a pretty tough ride, and feature weeks of seemingly never-ending wet weather.

 And for those stuck in apartments, there’s not always a lot of airflow to utilise.
 So anything left on a clothes horse can end up smelling mustier than when it went into the wash.